Pejo-306/HMI-Tree-Optimization/README.md

 results.
 Since a hash function has a finite amount of values for its result (i.e. an index to one of the buckets) collisions between counted elements will occur.
-However, since counters are never decremented, any one counter can only overestimate the frequency occurence of any one item.
+However, since counters are never decremented, any one counter can only overestimate the frequency occurrence of any one item.
 Therefore, the _Count(x)_ operation just returns the smallest value of any the _l_ counters, pointed to by the computed values of the hash functions for the element _x_.
-This method of counting occurence obviously produces errors but is independent of the number of elements which are tracked and therefore takes up a substantially smaller amount of memory.
+This method of counting occurrence obviously produces errors but is independent of the number of elements which are tracked and therefore takes up a substantially smaller amount of memory.

 The linked paper more thoroughly elaborates on the CMS.
 The most important takeaway points are left here as a list:
-- _k_ - user defined paramter; the maximum allowed amount of heavy hitters;
+- _k_ - user-defined parameter; the maximum allowed amount of heavy hitters;
 - _δ_ - the allowable error probability; set by the user;
-- _ε_ - user defined parameter; read the paper for more details; value is _1 / 2k_;
+- _ε_ - user-defined parameter; read the paper for more details; value is _1 / 2k_;
 - _b_ - number of buckets; equal to _e / ε_;
 - _l_ - number of hash functions; equal to _ceil(ln(1/δ))_;
-In this project each has function is generated via the following formula:
+In this project each hash function is generated via the following formula:
 ```
 h = ((ax + b) mod p) mod b